aphalo/yoctopuce/README.md

 names, only one module of a given type can be used.
 With multiple identical modules, either names should be changed to unique ones, or serial numbers used.
-Using default names makes the code usable unchanged with any YoctoPuce module of a given type, while using different names or serial numbers makes it possible to individually access multiple modules of the same type through the same hub.
+Using default names makes the code usable unchanged with any Yoctopuce module of a given type, while using different names or serial numbers makes it possible to individually access multiple modules of the same type through the same hub.